Hermine kicks up stiff winds in Northeast US

 Hermine is expected to slowly meander off the mid-Atlantic coast for the next couple of days.

-Maximum sustained winds are near hurricane strength at about 70 mph with higher gusts.
+The maximum sustained winds are near hurricane strength, at about 70 mph with higher gusts.
 Tropical storm winds extend out from its center up to 230 miles.
 Hermine is expected to make a gradual north-northwest turn later Monday.
 Beginning Tuesday morning it's expected to weaken and turn to the northeast.

 More than 34,000 without power in Florida Monday